Home

 Summer

 Summer in Houston typically lasts from June to September, with average temperatures ranging from the mid-80s to mid-90s Fahrenheit (around 29-35 degrees Celsius).
-Humidity levels during the summer can be high, which can make the heat feel even more brutal.
-Thunderstorms are also common during the summer months, and Houston is prone to hurricanes and tropical storms.
+Humidity levels during the summer can be high, making the heat feel even more brutal.
+Thunderstorms are common, and Houston is prone to hurricanes and tropical storms.

 Winter